phx/phxutils/asntocidr/README.md

 AS49140
 ```

-The following 3 commands will all return the same output.
+The following 4 commands will all return the same output.

 ```
+$ asntocidr asns.list
+$ asntocidr < asns.list
 $ cat asns.list | asntocidr
-$ asntocidr asns.list
 $ asntocidr AS39577 AS49184 AS49140
 ```